Whether OPEC+ formally agrees, deeper oil cuts now look inevitable

 Vopak, the world’s biggest independent storage company, said on Tuesday its tanks were almost full.

-Tanks at Cushing, the delivery point for the U.S. crude futures contract, will be full in a few weeks, analysts say.
+Tanks at Cushing, the delivery point for the U.S. crude futures contract, might not yet be full but any available space was already booked, analysts and traders said.

 “We have to cut down, ... with or without OPEC output cut deal,” Mele Kyari, the head of Nigeria’s state-owned oil firm NNPC Group, told the African nation’s Premium Times newspaper.